marceloboeira/prezzo/README.md

 ### Explanations

 The `explain` method provides a nice way of representing how the price was composed.
-Only params and components that are actually used on the calculation are included in the explanation.
+It will include all params and components defined in the calculator.

 e.g.: